Jean Joseph Valéry: Shipowner

 Their daughter Marie Antoinette Valéry (c.
 1858–1940) married Jean Casimir de Galard de Brassac de Béarn (1852–1910).

 In 1861 the elder Joseph Valéry died and his nephew Joseph became the sole manager of the Compagnie des Paquebots de la Méditerranée.

 Joseph Valéry established himself in Paris as one of the leaders of French maritime trade.

 He became master of the Grand Orient de France Freemason lodge "la parfaite harmonie française" in Bastia.

 He was made a papal count by Pope Pius IX.

 Under Valéry the fleet expanded from 12 to 33 ships, and the capital from 120,000 to 12 million francs.

-The company provided cabotage service to the Corsican ports, operated lines between Corsica and Marseile, Nice, Toulon and Sardinia as well as links from Marseille to Tunisia, Algeria and Spain.
+The company provided cabotage service to the Corsican ports, operated lines between Corsica and Marseille, Nice, Toulon and Sardinia as well as links from Marseille to Tunisia, Algeria and Spain.

 Valery used his wealth to build a splendid mansion in Bastia, demolished in the 1950s.

 An agreement was made on 10 July 1862 between Valéry and Édouard Vandal(fr), Director General of Posts, for the company to run a weekly postal service between Nice and alternately Ajaccio and Bastia.

 An imperial decree of 25 April 1863 conformed this postal service concession.

 The fleet was also granted the concession by the Italian state to provide the postal service between Genoa, Italy and Sicily, although all the ships flew the French flag.

 After 18 years of monopoly, in 1868 the Compagnie Fraissinet became a competitor.

 On 11 June 1870 Valéry's company won the concession for postal service and transport between France and Algeria, and on the eastern part of the Algerian coast.

 After the fall of the Second French Empire in 1870 François Morelli became director of food and restaurants for Valéry's company.

 He became one of Valéry's main partners.

 In 1873 the company lost the Corsican postal service concession to the Fraissinet company.